A generalization of Schur-Weyl duality with applications in quantum estimation: General applications in Quantum Information

 Now if the state $\rho$ is promised to be in the symmetric subspace, i.e. $\Pi_{+}\rho\Pi_{+}=\rho$ then

 where $ |\phi^{+}\rangle\equiv(1/\sqrt{2})(|01\rangle+|10\rangle)$.
 In other words,

 where

 and they can be interpreted as the conditional probability of event $B\in \sigma(\Omega)$ given each of the four outcomes.
-This means that to simulate this measurement one can measure $N$ individually on each qubit, and based on the outcomes of these measurements choose outcome $\omega\in \Omega$ consistent with these conditional probabilities.
+This means that to simulate this measurement one can measure $N$ individually on each qubit, i.e. project the state of each qubit to the $\{|0\rangle,|1\rangle\}$ basis, and based on the outcomes of these measurements choose an outcome $\omega\in \Omega$ consistent with these conditional probabilities.

 In other words, although the set of measurements with global symmetry is much larger than the set of measurements with local symmetry, all the information we can extract using a measurement with global symmetry can also be obtained by a measurement with local symmetry.
-Note that the measurement with local symmetry which we built based on the original measurement is exactly the same measurement as we can get by applying the superoperator $\mathcal{L}_{+}$ defined in theorem \ref{pro-map-s} to POVM of the original measurement.
+Note that in this example though implementing the measurement with global symmetry may require entanglement, implementing the measurement with local symmetry does not, nor does it require communication among the subsystems.
 Also, note that from corollary \ref{Thm-Meas-LG Equiv} we know that this result holds for any arbitrary number of qubits.

-In this example one can easily see that though implementing the measurement with global symmetry may require entanglement, implementing the measurement with local symmetry does not, nor does it require communication among the subsystems.
+It is worth mentioning that the measurement with local symmetry which we built based on the original measurement is exactly the same measurement as we can get by applying the super-operator $\mathcal{L}_{+}$ defined in theorem \ref{pro-map-s} to the POVM of the original measurement.

 Finally, based on this example we provide another concrete instance that illustrates how the gauge property of the symmetry group is critical for being able to promote global symmetries to local symmetries.
-Consider the above example for the case of of $d=3$ i.e. for qu\emph{trits} rather than qubits.
+Consider the above example for the case of $d=3$, i.e. for qu\emph{trits} rather than qubits.
+In this case, $N|i\rangle=i |i\rangle$ where $\{|i\rangle: i=0,\cdots ,2\}$.
+Then, one can easily see that the group $ \{e^{i\phi_{0}}e^{i\phi N}:\phi_{0}, \phi\in (0,2\pi]\}$ is no longer a gauge group.
+So, in general a measurement on two qutrits with global symmetry with respect to this group, cannot be necessarily simulated by a measurement with local symmetry with respect to this group, even under the promise that the state is restricted to the symmetric subspace.